Liberal Party (Philippines): 1995 elections

-Estrada's presidency: 1998–2001

 1998 elections: Alfredo Lim

-In 1998, Liberal fielded Manila Mayor Alfredo Lim as their presidential candidate, with Serge Osmeña as his running mate.
-Serge Osmeña is the son of the party's former presidential nominee.
-The two is supported by former president Corazon Aquino.
+In 1998, Liberal fielded Manila Mayor Alfredo Lim as their presidential candidate, with Serge Osmeña, as his running mate.
+The two were supported by former president Corazon Aquino.
 But the tandem lost to Vice President Joseph Estrada and Senator Gloria Macapagal Arroyo, daughter of their 1961 presidential nominee respectively.

 EDSA Dos

-In 2000, it was in opposition to the Estrada administration, actively supporting the Resign-Impeach-Oust initiatives that led to People Power II.
+In 2000, the Liberal Party was opposed to the Estrada administration, actively supporting the Resign-Impeach-Oust initiatives that led to People Power II.

 Arroyo's presidency: 2001–2010

 2001: People Power Coalition

-After Estrada being kicked out of the Presidency, Liberal joined the administration's People Power Coalition for the 2001 elections, with former Quezon City councilor Kiko Pangilinan and former Senator Bobby Tañada as the party's senatorial candidate.
-Among the two, Pangilinan only managed to win, placing 8th with 10,971,896 votes.
+After the resignation and ouster of Estrada, the Liberal Party joined the administration's People Power Coalition for the 2001 elections, with former Quezon City councilor Kiko Pangilinan and former Senator Bobby Tañada as the party's senatorial candidates.
+Only Pangilinan managed to win, placing 8th with 10,971,896 votes.

 2004: K-4 and Rise of Mar Roxas

-For the 2004 elections, Liberal joined the K-4 coalition of President Arroyo, with former Congressman and Gerry Roxas' son Mar and Senator Rodolfo Biazon are the candidates of the Liberal.
-Both of them won, with Roxas placed 2nd, while Biazon placed 12th.
-Biazon's victory was protested by 13th placer Senator Robert Barbers (who is also a K-4 member), but the case filed by Barbers later dismissed.
+For the 2004 elections, Liberal joined the K-4 coalition of President Arroyo, with Gerry Roxas' son, former congressman Mar Roxas and senator Rodolfo Biazon as their candidates.
+They both won, with Roxas topping the election, while Biazon placed 12th.
+Biazon's victory was protested by 13th placer Senator Robert Barbers (who is also a K-4 member), but the case filed by Barbers was later dismissed.

 2007 elections: GO and Noynoy

-After the revelation that Arroyo cheated in the presidential elections, many Liberal members who are part of the cabinet of Arroyo resigned in 2005, thus joining the opposition, including party stalwart Butch Abad.
-For the 2007 elections, Liberal fielded a candidate, the son of Ninoy and Cory, Tarlac Congressman Noynoy Aquino.
-Kiko Pangilinan also ran for re-election in senate, but as an independent and still under Liberal,after being kicked out by Genuine Opposition (GO), which Aquino is a member.
+After the revelation that Arroyo cheated in the presidential elections through the Hello Garci scandal, many Liberal members who were part of Arroyo's resigned in 2005, thus joining the opposition, including party stalwart Butch Abad.
+For the 2007 elections, the Liberal Party fielded Noynoy Aquino, a congressman from Tarlac and the son of Ninoy and Cory Aquino.
+Kiko Pangilinan also ran for re-election in senate as an independent but still under Liberal, after being kicked out by Genuine Opposition (GO), which Aquino is a member.
 Aquino managed to win the senate elections, placing 6th and Pangilinan placed 5th.